NCS / AWS Softball 4 Seniors, Rules

 C. AAA - Run limit per half inning will be five.
 Home Run limit will be three over the fence.
 Home runs over the limit will be outs.
 AAA teams are allowed to have three Major players.

 D. Rec / AA - Run limit per half inning will be five.
-No home runs will be allowed.
-Rec/AA teams are allowed three AAA players.
+1 home runs will be allowed.
+Home runs over the limit will be outs Rec/AA teams are allowed three AAA players.

-E. Directors can move a team to another classification after pool play to balance competition
+E. Directors can move a team to another classification or make them run spot after pool play to balance competition

-F. If a tournament uses a different ball than what is listed in 3.2 A it will be listed at registration.
+C. If a tournament uses a different ball than what is listed above it will be listed at event page.

 3.3 Protective equipment -